chief-gant/SplinterlandsTraderBot/README.md

 ## Process parameters

 With this file you can control various aspects of the bot.
-The repo will include `process_parameters.json` with settings that I found optimal, but you are welcome to change them and try out alternatives.
-If you leave it as is, it will work nonetheless.
+The repo includes a file `process_parameters.json.sample` with settings that I found optimal, but you are welcome to change them and try out alternatives.
+You have to rename this file to `process_parameters.json` (delete the ".sample" part), and then you can change whatever setting you want.
+If you leave them as is, it will work nonetheless.

 About the parameters:
 1. `fixed_price_interval`: since the bot is always checking for the posted card to have the minimum price available, this parameter defines how often it changes the price.
 The unit is minutes.
 If this is set to be 0, every single time a lower priced post appears, the bot would reduce the price to match it (as long as it can do without losing money on the operation); in that case, the price would be easy to manipulate by other users.
 Therefore, I recommend having a large interval, like 300 minutes (which translates to 5 hours).